cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 |P<sub>0.1</sub>(cmH<SUB>2</SUB>O)                   |0.75  @cite Budwiser2007chemicalFeedback  |0.75                    |
 </center><br>

-Figure 6 depicts the time-dependent driver pressure source of the %BioGears %Respiratory System as obtained during simulation of the standard patient model of the engine (77 kg adult male) under normal physiological conditions.
+Figure 6 depicts the time-dependent driver pressure source of the %Respiratory System as obtained during simulation of the standard patient model of the engine (77 kg adult male) under normal physiological conditions.
 For comparison, the driver pressure is plotted with the alveolar, intrapleural, and transpulmonary pressures.
 The figure shows the pressures for several breathing cycles.
 As seen in Figure 6, the model driver pressure exhibits distinct waveforms during the inspiration and expiration phases.
 These patterns represent the active distension and passive relaxation behaviors of the inspiratory muscles.
 As a result of such input, the model distinguishes between the active inspiratory and passive expiratory phases of the breathing cycle.
 The time-dependent muscle pressure together with the atmospheric pressure and the compliances act in tandem to generate the pleural and alveolar pressure waveforms shown in the figure.

 <center>
 <table border="0">